What is the best wood for windows?

 Iroko.
 The teak substitute.
 Iroko is a hard and very, very durable timber.
 It can make a very good window but it's not always our first choice.
 It's more expensive than Idigbo and harder on our tools.
 On occasion, although not too often, it can distort and bend.
 Also, due to it's somewhat oily nature, it can be more difficult to get a good long term success with coatings.
 We prefer not to paint this timber.
 Clearly, if the paint comes off, the timber below will not rot, but it's not much fun having shabby looking windows.
 With Iroko, it's been our experience that the best results are with a stain and being prepared to reapply on a regular basis, just to keep things looking fresh.

 Sapele.
 The look of mahogany with movement issues.
 We've made quite a bit of joinery from Sapele, although not so much in recent years.
 Here in Devon, we've found the big issue with Sapele to be moisture movement.
 Clearly, in other parts of the UK it's less of an issue, but having to visit site and ease things is not good for us or our customers.
-We would still use it if a client was sure it was right for them, but we would make them aware of the issues pitfalls.
+We would still use it if a client was sure it was right for them, but we would make them aware of the issues and pitfalls.
 The fact remains though, it is approproate to use it.
 It's a dense and hard timber and works really nicely in our joinery workshop.
 But if it were windows for my own house this would not be my first choice.
-As with Idigbo, perhaps Red Grandis will begin to take the place of Sapele.
+Instead of Sapele, we would recommend Red Grandis for your wooden windows, doors or joinery.